The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * Applies 10% mitigation
 * Stacks with Taurochole/Kerachole

 Roughly the AoE equivalent of Taurochole, but a normal cooldown rather than Addersgall.
 It applies a 300p heal, and a 10% mitigation for 20 seconds.

 Like Taurochole, it is ideal if you can make full use out of every aspect (healing, shielding and mitigation).
 If you only need the mitigation, consider using Kerachole.
 However, if you do need to use it purely for mitigation, the heal being only 300p means it isn't the end of the world.

 # GCD Heals

 Excluding Pnuema as discussed in the Offensive GCD section, GCD heals should be your last resort.
 They cost damage, and Sage's GCD heals are not particularly effective compared to those of other healers.

 If the situation is so dire that you need a non-shield GCD heal (due to damage that has already snapshotted), consider using the Eukrasian version anyway, and converting the shielding to healing using Pepsis.

 In terms of co-healer planning, Sage should be the absolute last priority for GCD healing.
 It has the least effective GCD heals, and has the highest opportunity cost due to having the hardest-hitting offensive GCDs.

 ## Diagnosis

 ![Diagnosis](https://xivapi.com/i/003000/003652_hr1.png)

 Single target 450p heal.
-Rough equivalent of Physick/Cure I/Benefic I - that is, something to be avoided except during downtime or when you have insufficient mana for anything larger.
+Rough equivalent of Physick/Cure I/Benefic I. That is, something to be avoided except during downtime or when you have insufficient mana for anything larger.

 ## Eukrasian Diagnosis

 ![Eukrasian Diagnosis](https://xivapi.com/i/003000/003659_hr1.png)

 Single target 300 potency heal plus 540 potency shield (840p total).
 Similar to Adloquium, applies another shield on top if it crits (another 540 potency, bringing the total potency to 1380).
 However, since Sage does not have a way to force a crit, the crit shield is not something that should be relied upon.

-Eukrasian Diagnosis *should* be used during downtime, as it gives Toxikon charges when absorbed.
+Eukrasian Diagnosis *should* be used during downtime as it gives Toxikon charges when absorbed.

 ## Prognosis

 ![Prognosis](https://xivapi.com/i/003000/003654_hr1.png)

 AoE 300 potency heal.
 Extremely low numbers with no benefit make this a very rare ability in practice, especially given that Eukrasian Prognosis only costs 100 more mana.

 ## Eukrasian Prognosis